HL7/VhDir/pages/_includes/intro.md

 For more information on the history of Validated Healthcare Directory see the [Validated Healthcare Directory change notes](vhdir-change-notes.html).

-For more information on the ONC and FHA effort see the [ONC Techlab Healthcare Directory Project] (https://oncprojectracking.healthit.gov/wiki/display/TechLabSC/Healthcare+Directory).
+For more information on the ONC and FHA effort see the [ONC Techlab Healthcare Directory Project](https://oncprojectracking.healthit.gov/wiki/display/TechLabSC/Healthcare+Directory).

 ## Validated Healthcare Directory Actors